VinceW31/SONOFF_OTA/PlatformIO/README.md

 Procedure:

-The only 2 files you will need to download (or just copy the code) are located in the Platform IO page, the 2 files are SONOFF_OTA and Platformio.ini
+The only 2 files you will need to download (or just copy the code) are located in the Platform IO page, the 2 files are main.cpp and Platformio.ini

 Disassemble the SONOFF and install header pins on SONOFF PCB. (see YouTube)